bavla/netstat/HSE/24/rep.md

     * summary
     * references and links to external sources

-Avoid redundant/"garbage" printouts - for example: messages of attached libraries.
+Avoid very long or redundant/"garbage" printouts - for example: messages of attached libraries.

 [netStat](../2024.md) ; [Projects](stu.md)